launchdarkly/ios-client-sdk/MigrationGuide.md

 See [Custom users with `LDUser`](#custom-users-with-lduser) for details.

 ### Update `LDConfig` and properties
-- Replace initializers that take a `mobileKey` with the non-mobile key initializer.
 - Change lines that set `baseUrl`, `eventsUrl`, and `streamUrl` with strings to instead set these properties with `URL` objects.
 - Change lines that set `capacity` to set `eventCapacity`
 - Change lines that set time-based properties (`connectionTimeout`, `flushInterval`, `pollingInterval`, and `backgroundFetchInterval`) to their `TimeInterval` property (`connectionTimeout`, `eventFlushInterval`, `flagPollingInterval`, and `backgroundFlagPollingInterval`).